-And fans of the project will be pleased to know that Insidious Disease – now signed to Nuclear Blast – are about to release their new album, After Death.
-Featuring the same line-up – bar Jardar, who was replaced by Susperia’s Cyrus back in 2011 – it’s a scorching slab of Scandideath…
+Insidious Disease – now signed to Nuclear Blast – released their new album, After Death in 2020.
+Featuring the same line-up (bar Jardar, who was replaced by Susperia’s Cyrus back in 2011) it’s a scorching slab of Scandideath…

 Check out Betrayer below…